PeterCamilleri/fibonacci_rng/README.md

 that it feeds back onto itself, which in turn gives the appearance of chaos.
 There is one further required modification however.
 Since the Fibonacci sequence uses additions, a mechanism for preventing zeros from "swamping" the data, is needed.
-This is accomplished by shifting one of the arguments to the right by one bit.
+This is accomplished by rotating one of the arguments to the right by one bit.
 The basic outline of the generational cycle operation, with depth of N is shown below:
 ![The Cycle Operation](docs/cycle.png)
 <br>Note:
+* The diagram shows shift right because there is no accepted symbol for rotate right.
 * The last two elements are copies of the first two elements before the array was transformed.
 * Not shown above for brevity, the result of each addition is masked with the